DAHLIA

 I never realized that before.

 She literally pushed me off my course, and figuratively pushed me onto another course.
 Because now my life had to have meaning.
 I made a plan.
 And planned to accomplish it quickly.
-Because you never know.
-I will go back to writing.
-I will be a national columnist.
-Then I will be a nationally syndicated columnist.
-That sounds impossible.
-Check.
-Check.
-Check.
-Done.

 Check.
 Check.
 Check.
 Done.
 Makes it sound easy.
 It wasn’t.
 It’s just amazing how hard you work when you’re faced with the idea of being check check check done.

 Then people start calling me to join their radio shows.
 If so many people want me on their radio show why don’t I have my own show?
 I contact this big-name radio industry guy with my pretty terrible demo.
-He takes a week or so and finally gets back to me.
-Actually, I probably was the one to call him.
+And he says, “Dahlia, you are a star!”

 No. he didn’t say that at all.

 He said, “You'll never be hired as a talk show host.
 Try something else.
-This. is not your world.”
+This is not your world.”

 Okay.
 So, naturally, a few days later, I apply ... to be a talk show host at one of the country's oldest and most respected radio stations.
 And just like that, I gave up a good life I had worked so hard to establish in the big city, to start over in a small city.
 Leave everything and everyone I’ve come to know.
 Become a radio talk show host.
 Even though I had no idea what I was doing.